gem-pasteur/macsyfinder/doc/installation.rst

 The main ones are::

-  python setup.py --build-base /usr/local/home/bob/my_programs # Specifies an installation path
+  python setup.py install --prefix /usr/local/home/bob/my_programs # Specifies an installation path

 which will install TXSScan and required data (profiles folder and systems definition folders) in the Home directory of "bob", in the "my_progams" folder (useful if you do not have super-user privileges)